 In the Bible, God established an annual reenactment and preview of His plan of salvation.
 The seven steps of this plan remain a mystery to many people today, and even Christians who base their beliefs on the Bible have often missed the significance of these ancient biblical festivals.

-When we understand the symbolism and celebrate these seven festivals, we uncover greater understanding of the unified, perfectly connected plan of God.
+When we understand the symbolism and celebrate these seven feasts, we uncover greater understanding of the unified, perfectly connected plan of God.

 Not understanding the unifying pattern of God’s harvest plan makes understanding some of the most challenging questions more difficult.
 Questions like: